 Third, there is the work of Spirit baptism (1 Cor 12:13).
-Spirit baptism is a one-time, unrepeatable experience where you are spiritually placed (immersed) into the body of Christ.63 (1 Cor 12:13).
+Spirit baptism is a one-time, unrepeatable experience where you are spiritually placed (immersed) into the body of Christ.
+(1 Cor 12:13).
 This is pictured by, but not to be confused with, water baptism.
 Fourth and finally, you are sealed by the Spirit, given the deposit of the Spirit and you are guaranteed your full redemption.
 We are to "reckon" these things to be true, leading us to victory in our Christian lives.
-(Rom 6:1-10).64 Kevin DeYoung writes this: "In effect God says to us, 'Because you believe in Christ, by the Holy Spirit I have joined you to Christ.
+(Rom 6:1-14).
+Kevin DeYoung writes this: "In effect God says to us, 'Because you believe in Christ, by the Holy Spirit I have joined you to Christ.
 When he died, you died.
 When he rose, you rose.
 He's in heaven, so you're in heaven.
 He's holy, so you're holy.
 Your position right now, objectively and factually, is as a holy, beloved child of God, dead to sin, alive to righteousness, and seated in my holy heaven - now live like it."65 the "filling of the Spirit."
 Charles Ryrie writes, "To be filled with the Spirit means to be controlled by the Spirit.
 The clue to this definition is found in Ephesians 5:18 where there is a contrast and comparison between drunkenness and Spirit-filling.
-It is the comparison which gives the clue, for just as a drunken person is controlled by the liquor which he consumes, so a Spirit-filled Christian is controlled by the Spirit."66
+It is the comparison which gives the clue, for just as a drunken person is controlled by the liquor which he consumes, so a Spirit-filled Christian is controlled by the Spirit."
+Like being drunk with wine, being filled with the Spirit is a temporary state, one which can go away.